-Field 3: EEG Potentials
+Field 3 – EEG Potentials

 Background: Measuring components of event-related EEG (electroencephalographic) potentials (ERPs) in single trials is difficult because of overlapping EEG background activity.
 Therefore, signals are extracted from EEG background-activity by averaging across single trials.
 In consequence, reduced amplitudes of some component might reflect larger variation of the latency of occurrence across single trials.
 Therefore, variability of ERP latencies across single trials has to be reliably estimated.
 Pham et al. (1987) adapted a maximum-likelihood (ML) approach to separating signal and noise.
 In simulations, the ML approach proved superior to mathematically simpler approaches and indeed was successfully applied to estimating variability of the P3 component (e.g., Fjell et al., 2009, Jaśkowski & Verleger, 2000).
 P3 is a large component.
 There are more specific ERP components of smaller amplitudes, among others the Lateralized Readiness Potential (LRP) and the N2pc (e.g., Hackley et al., 2007) which are extracted from the ERP by forming differences between recording sites or between conditions.